| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 PostScript graphics state is a collection of parameters which control the

 behavior of the graphics operations.
-The graphics.q
+The graphics.q script provides

 the following operations to manipulate these parameters:

-save the current graphics state
+gsavesave the current graphics state

-restore the previously saved graphics state
+grestorerestore the previously saved graphics state

-push the current transformation matrix (CTM) on the PostScript stack; the
+savematrixpush the current transformation matrix (CTM) on the PostScript stack; the

-CTM is manipulated by the translate
+CTM is manipulated by the translate, scale and rotate

 operations, see below